dotnet-websharper/core/docs/InterfaceGenerator.md

 This generates a .NET class `Point` which binds all static members as `geometry.Point.foo()` in JavaScript.

+### Inline Transformations

+#### Functions

+The `FSharpFunc<'TArg, 'TRes>` type (which is used for lambdas by the F# compiler) always take one parameter (which can be a tuple).
+In WebSharper translation, these become JavaScript functions taking a single fixed-length array (although curried functions only used in local scope are optimized).
+However, it is often required that we pass functions defined in F# to a JavaScript library (for example event handlers, callbacks, functional-style libraries).
+WIG automatically converts between these function calling conventions.

+#### Choice

+Union types (for example `T<int> + T<string>`) can create method overloads, but also `Choice` typed properties or method return types when the cases can be distinguished in JavaScript using the `typeof`, `Array.isArray` and the `arr.length` functions.
+In F# this means either at most one array case or possibly multiple tuple cases with all different length, at most one number type (including `DateTime` and `TimeSpan`, which are proxied as a Number), `string`, `bool`, and at most one other object type.
+If there are cases which can't be separated, the type will default to `obj`.

+#### Option

+By using the `!?` operator on the type of a property, it will be an option type in F# which is converted to and from an existing or missing field on a JavaScript object.
+On method returns, undefined is converted to `None`, all other values (including `null`) to `Some ...`.

+#### Custom Inline Transformations

+You can add a custom defined inline transformation with the `WithInterop` helper.
+This takes a record with an `In` and an `Out` field, both `string -> string`.
+For example:

+    let Index =
+        T<int> |> WithInterop {
+            In  = fun s -> s + " - 1"
+            Out = fun s -> s + " + 1"
+        }

+Use this `Type.Type` value instead of `T<int>` in your member declarations where you want to handle an index as 1-based in your code, but pass it to and get it from a 0-based value in a JavaScript library.
+On method parameters and property setters the `In` function will be used on the parameter or property value in the automatic inline.
+On method return values and property getters the `Out` function will be used on the whole inline of the method or property getter.

+#### Erasing Inline Transformations

+Use the `WithNoInterop` helper to clean any automatic and custom inline transformations from a `Type.Type` value.

+### Customizations

 #### Custom Names

 The simplest form of customization allows to decouple the .NET name of